-Power the system.
-You may turn on the power switches on the Reference 3000 potentiostat and the Reference 30k Booster in any order.
+You should now power the system.
+The power switches on the Reference 3000 Potentiostat and the Reference 30k Booster can be turned on in any order.

-After power is applied, the blue Power LED indicators on both the Reference 3000 and the Reference 30k should light.
-If your host computer is powered and connected to the Reference 3000's USB, the USB LED on the Reference 3000 should be green.
+Once power is applied, the Blue Power LED indicators on both the Reference 3000 and the Reference 30k should light.
+If your computer is powered and connected to the Reference 3000's USB, the USB LED on the Reference 3000 should be green.

-No other LEDs should be illuminated.
-If either instrument has its red Overload LED illuminated, turn off the power and recheck all the connections.
+No other LED's should be lighted.
+If either instrument has its red Overload LED lighted, turn off the power and recheck all the connections.
 An open fuse in the Cal Cell could cause an Overload condition.